Test-Time Compute Games: Experiments

 \xhdr{Experimental setup} We consider test-time compute games, as defined in Section~\ref{sec:model}, in which each provider serves a different LLM, which we use to identify providers.
 More concretely, we study games $\Gcal$ with either: (i) $N=9$ providers, each serving a non-reasoning model selected from one of two families---four models from the \texttt{Llama} family, \texttt{\seqsplit{Llama-\{3-8B,3.1-8B,3.2-1B,3.2-3B\}-Instruct}}, and five models from the \texttt{Qwen} family, \texttt{\seqsplit{Qwen-\{2-0.5B,2-1.5B,2-7B,2.5-3B,2.5-7B\}-Instruct}}---or (ii) $N=3$ providers serving reasoning models distilled from \texttt{DeepSeek-R1}, namely \texttt{\seqsplit{DeepSeek-R1-Distill-\{Llama-8B, Qwen-1.5B, Qwen-7B\}}}.

-In each game, the task $\Tcal$ that providers compete to serve consists of queries drawn from one of three widely used benchmarking datasets, with each dataset defining a distinct game: \texttt{GSM8K}~\citep{cobbe2021training}, \texttt{GPQA}~\citep{rein2023gpqagraduatelevelgoogleproofqa} and \texttt{AIME}~\citep{aime25}.
-All three consist of STEM questions with verifiable ground-truth answers.
+In each game, the task $\Tcal$ that providers compete to serve consists of queries drawn from one of four widely used benchmarking datasets, with each dataset defining a distinct game: \texttt{GSM8K}~\citep{cobbe2021training}, \texttt{GPQA}~\citep{rein2023gpqagraduatelevelgoogleproofqa} and \texttt{AIME}~\citep{aime25}, which consist of STEM questions with verifiable ground-truth answers, and \texttt{TruthfulQA}~\citep{lin2022truthfulqameasuringmodelsmimic}, which evaluates models on their ability to generate truthful answers to questions reflecting common misconceptions.

 To serve these tasks, all providers in a game use the same test-time compute method.
 Specifically, we consider either best-of-n~\citep{chow2024inference} or majority voting in games where providers serve non-reasoning models, and chain-of-thought~\citep{wei2022chain} in games where providers serve reasoning models.
 For best-of-n, providers can generate $\theta\in\{2^0, \ldots, 2^6\}$ independent model outputs for a given query, and they select as the final response the highest-scored output according to a fixed reward model, namely \texttt{ArmoRM-Llama3-8B-v0.1}.
 Similarly, for majority voting, providers can generate $\theta\in\{2^0, \ldots, 2^6\}$ model outputs for a given query, and take as the final response the most frequent response among the generated outputs.
 In contrast, for chain-of-thought, since the reasoning models we consider simply generate a sequence of reasoning tokens but do not allow explicit control over how much test-time compute is used, we define discrete compute levels by generating $32$ outputs per question, and binning (for each question) the outputs into $5$ quantiles based on the number of reasoning tokens in the output.
 Then, we consider the outputs of each of the $5$ bins as being generated using a different test-time compute level $\theta$.
+Since \texttt{TruthfulQA} consists of open-ended questions where majority voting is not directly applicable, and involves short responses that do not benefit from extended chain-of-thought reasoning, we restrict the experiments on this dataset to non-reasoning models using best-of-n.